waa/mtx-changer-python/README.md

 0
 ```

 Here we attempt to transfer a now empty slot (31) to a now full slot (29) and the command fails.
 Notice we have the failure reason printed to stdout.
-This would be printed in the joblog by the SD:
+This will be printed in the joblog by the SD:
 ```
 # ./mtx-changer-python.py -c ./mtx-changer-python.conf /root/chgr80 transfer 29 31 X
 Err: The source slot is empty, or the destination slot is full.
 Will not even attempt the transfer